The things people will eat (1)

 When the fishing boats land tourists are waiting to buy the shrimps in little bags, steaming hot.
 And you sit at a bench, laboriously peeling each of them and eating the flesh.
 I do it differently: I pull off the long feelers — come on, nobody can eat those — and pop the whole shrimp into my mouth.
 The shell is soft and crunchy, the head contains most of the tasty part.
 I thank my Chinese friend in Hong Kong for teaching me this.

 A final note: in Germany people generally want their shrimp peeled.
 But that is not easy, it is labor intensive.
 So (and you are not going to believe this): the bulk of the catch described above, the boiled shrimp, is loaded onto refrigeration trucks, dozens of them, every day during the shrimp season.
-The newspaper Bild reported details:
+The newspaper Bild tells us what then transpires:

 Each truck carries 20 tons of boiled shrimp, cooled to minus one degree Centigrade.
 The trucks cross Europe, traveling 3000 km through Germany.
 Belgium, France and Spain.
 In Algeciras they are transferred by ferry to Marocco, where 1600 women are waiting to peel them.
 These women process around 250 tons per week, six to eight kg per worker per day (the best can do eleven kg).
 And for this they earn around €200 per month.
 The peeled shrimp are loaded back on the trucks and embark on their 3000 km return trip to northern Germany.